post-hero-img

 Here is an example of a faceted filter: A user is looking for an iPhone on eBay.
 What eBay offers is a logical filter with different facet types.
 The visitor can choose which storage capacity they want, which iPhone model and which color they prefer.
 Faceting makes it easier for the customer to find exactly the phone they were looking for.

-offering faceted filters is an excellent way to help with content discovery, especially in sites with large content.
+Offering faceted filters is an excellent way to help with content discovery, especially in sites with large content.
 It makes it easier for your user to find “the needle in the haystack”.

 Sort by date is an example of a commonly used filter seen on most websites.

-What is Dynamic Filtering?
+What is Dynamic Filtering in Faceted Search?

 Let’s say your department store, which carries a large selection of brands and products, launches a website.
 You want to help users quickly find what they want on your new website using filters, but the filters applicable to some products aren’t necessarily relevant to others.
 Here’s where dynamic facets come in.